 Use of Indian languages can make governance people-centric: Naidu

-At least 40 percent of the population globally does not have access to education in a language they speak or understand, Vice President Venkaiah Naidu said on Thursday asserting usage of Indian languages can make governance in the country more people-centric.
-"Globally 40 percent of the population does not have access to education in a language they speak or understand.
-Indian languages can bring administration closer to people.
-It can make governance more people-centric," Naidu said at an event here to mark the "International Mother Language Day".
+At least 40 percent of the global population does not have access to education in a language they speak or understand, Vice President Venkaiah Naidu said on Thursday while asserting that usage of Indian languages can make governance in the country more people-centric.
+"Globally, 40 percent of the population does not have access to education in a language they speak or understand.
+Indian languages can bring the administration closer to people.
+It can make governance more people-centric," Naidu said at an event here to mark the 'International Mother Language Day'.

 At the event, Naidu was welcomed in 22 Indian languages by students dressed in traditional Indian attire.
 "Studies by experts suggest that teaching in mother tongue at the initial stages of education gives impetus to the growth of mind and thought and makes children more creative and logical," he said.